THE HAUNTING OF

 Travel restrictions and so-called measures imposed by different governments, however needed and justifiable, surely illuminated the lack of care for their citizens' mental health.
 It took me a long time to see how fucked up it made me, or rather I made myself, so I chose to shift my focus in order to keep myself sane.
 Like there is no tomorrow and like nothing else really matters, I think about the art I like and why I like it so much (and ever since Seth Price cleared it up for me, I insist on using the word ‘like’ when referring to the sublime ).
 I like it, because it's not just contemporary; that's not enough.
 I like it because it's prophetic.
 Art that I like can predict, sense and direct realities, which does not necessarily mean that the artists are aware of this.
 It does get out of control.

 The "Like there is no tomorrow" billboard was part of a temporary art installation.
 The gas station was adjacent to the highway surrounding the area around the Port of Beirut.
 The Port of Beirut exploded in August 2020.
-It looked like fiction, to us who were lucky enough to not feel it real; to us who were lucky to still be there tomorrow.
+It looked like fiction, to us who were lucky enough to not feel it real; to us who were lucky to still be here tomorrow.

 THE SMALL BLACK ROOM

 I guess the first time I felt the intensity of the power art has over me was when I went to the Korean pavilion in Venice, in 2013 .
 There was a line in the front, people signing papers and waiting, sharing some vague excitement.
-The signatures were needed for the consent to enter; the visitors had to confirm that they don’t have any heart conditions, neurological disorders, that they are, generally, of good health.
+The signatures were needed for the consent to enter; the visitors had to confirm that they didn’t have any heart conditions, neurological disorders, that they were, generally, of good health.
 I was 23 and did not yet know that I was anxious.
 I thought I was just sad, as I’d recently broken up what I thought was a good relationship.
-Or, that I was just worried about what I’d do after I complete my master course.
+Or, that I was just worried about what I’d do after I completed my master course.
 So, I said I was healthy, too, and I thought I was excited.

 But that was not excitement.
 I was asked to take my shoes off before going into this beautiful, illuminated room full of mirrors and windows, immersive, heart-warming, with children running around, the sunrays breaking into colors, touching me, through some special kind of plastic.
-I’m a 90s city girl, I felt good in what seemed to be a high carbon footprint environment (I have no idea if it really was, but it surely did simulate nature, while being completely unnatural in experience).
+I’m a 90s city girl; I felt good in what seemed to be a high carbon footprint environment (I have no idea if it really was, but it surely did simulate nature, while being completely unnatural in experience).
 I loved it.
 But then I noticed another line, shorter, with the invigilators navigating it.
 These people were waiting to get into another room.

 The other room was an anechoic chamber, completely devoid of light.
 I was told that I should try not to speak while in there, because I won’t hear my voice back, and that I will be staying with a small group of others for one minute.
 They also advised us not to move around too much, because we would not be able to see anything.
 The last thing they said to me was that, should I feel the need to get out, I can simply push the door and do so.
 Everything felt very reassuring and they told me that I was in control, however the fact that we even discussed it made me assume that I’m not.
 I entered the room and as soon as the door closed, I could hear my own heart, my bloodstream, my organs.
 I heard my body on the inside for the first time and I entered anxiety.
 I actually did want to push the door, but I was with someone I knew, and vanity is stronger than fear.
 Which comes to show that I was actually not in control.

-My life changed.
+My life had changed.
 I’m not saying that Kimsooja or her installation did it alone.
 But the small black room surely made me do things that I would not be doing otherwise.
 It made me fear death on a daily basis.
 It made me avoid stuffy places and always face windows in rooms.
 It made me cry in business class and intentionally miss flights.
 It even made me fear space itself.
 I stopped looking at the sky at night, when it’s clear and the pollution is not hiding its depth, its emptiness: celestial bodies in an endless black void and me on one of the planets, forgetting about gravity and thinking I might fall off.

 THE LIFE-SIZE WHITE CUBE